UMGAD: Unsupervised Multiplex Graph Anomaly Detection: Related Work

 \section{Related Work}

-UGAD has attracted increasing attention in recent years, many researchers focus on how to use self-supervised signals to improve the model's ability to detect anomalies in unsupervised scenarios.
-Early traditional UGAD methods, such as Radar~\cite{li2017radar} and ResGCN~\cite{pei2022resgcn}, which capture anomalous features by describing the residuals of attribute information and their consistency with network information, are concise and effective.
-With the rapid development of GNNs, it has also been naturally introduced into the field of anomaly detection, and recent researchers have been trying to develop UGAD models based on GNNs.
-We broadly categorize GNN-based models into three types: MPI methods, CL-based methods, and GAE-based methods.
+UGAD has gained significant attention recently, with many researchers focusing on using self-supervised signals to enhance anomaly detection in unsupervised settings.
+Early methods like Radar~\cite{li2017radar} and ResGCN~\cite{pei2022resgcn} capture anomalies by analyzing the residuals of attribute information and its consistency with network data.
+With the rise of GNNs, UGAD models based on GNNs have emerged.
+We categorize GNN-based models into four types: MPI methods, CL-based methods, GAE-based methods, and MV methods.

-\textbf{MPI methods.} It is well known that most of the GNN-based methods exploit the message passing mechanism~\cite{wang2021modeling} of GNN to learn node attributes by aggregating the neighborhood information of nodes.
-However, due to the feature inconsistency between normal and anomalous nodes, the original message passing mechanism may impair the model's ability to extract the anomalous information.
-Luo et al.~\cite{luo2022comga} improve the message passing mechanism from the perspectives of community segmentation and community structure learning and obtain node attributes by introducing the community structure.
-Qiao et al.~\cite{qiao2024truncated} propose a truncated affinity maximization method named TAM, which maximizes the local affinity of a node with its neighbor nodes and performs node characterization on the truncated graph instead of the original graph. by maximizing the local affinity between nodes and neighboring nodes, and performing node attribute learning on a truncated graph instead of the original graph.